talfig/Sign-Language/README.md

 # Sign-Language
-A project that uses CNN architecture and DL methods to identify a sentence spoken in a defined sign language from a video.
+Sign language recognition system using CNN architecture, accurately translating images into defined sign language.
+**Note:** There is a new version for this prohject currently private of a sign language recognition system using CNN architecture and MediaPipe, accurately translating video inputs and live camera feeds into defined sign language sentences with OpenCV.